Houston DSCR Market: Selective Yes Starts in ZIP 77083

 Read article ->

-High investor concentration and a 94.7% sold‑to‑list give a negotiation edge in Cordova and Bartlett.
-With a rough max PITIA of $1,090/mo, the market is still attractive for DSCR investors who can work within the city‑wide rent proxy gap.
+High investor concentration and a 94.7% sold-to-list give a negotiation edge in Cordova and Bartlett.
+With a rough max monthly payment of $1,090/mo, the market is still attractive for DSCR investors who can work within the city-wide rent proxy gap.

 Read article ->